The Best Dive Watches For Luxury Watch Enthusiasts

 Capable of reaching 200 metres of water resistance, the timepiece offers MT5813 calibre that runs at a power reserve of 70 hours and accompanied with a bi-directional rotor system and COSC certification.

 At 41mm, we recommend you wear this piece with a brown knitted jumper or a black suede jacket for those smarter events such as after work drinks.
-You can buy a Tudor Black Bay Chrono S&G at retail for £5,320 at the time of writing.
+You can buy a Tudor Black Bay Chrono S&G at retail for £5,570 as of February 2024.

 Sports and models are a combination akin only to Lionel Messi and football.